Athens Travel Guide

 Best time to visit Athens

-The winter months are the best time to holiday in Athens if you want to miss the crowds, get the best hotel deals and don't mind the odd shower, however the most popular months are July, August and September.
+The winter months are the best time to holiday in Athens if you want to miss the crowds, get the best hotel deals and don't mind the odd shower; however, the most popular months to visit are the summer months of July, August and September.
 The summer months can be hot and muggy, so make sure your hotel room has air conditioning.
 We think the best time to travel to Athens is in spring or autumn, when the weather is still warm but most of the tourists have gone.
 Read more on Athens' Climate and Weather.

 What to see in Athens

 -Lose yourself in one of the best museums in the world: The National Archaeological Museum.

 -Wander through the ruins of the Ancient Agora, where Plato and Socrates once spoke.

 -Visit the breathtaking Benaki Museum.

 -Enjoy a sunset and spectacular views from Lykavittos Hill.

 What to do in Athens

 -Relax in the lush National Gardens for a break from the heat and crowds.